 If you want purchases, but are optimizing for link clicks, you’re ad will not be shown to the most relevant audience.

-Facebook will show the ad to people who are likely to click.
+Admin will show the ad about workers comp attorneys in CA to people who are likely to click www.workerscompensationlawyerssandiego.com/.
 But not necessarily be interesting in purchasing.
 But if you were optimizing for purchases, Facebook advertisement may not serve your to any other people who have no historical purchasing behavior.

 So make sure you “tell them” what you’re trying to achieve by optimizing your ads for the proper event.